List of elections involving vote splitting: Czech Republic

 After Independents disintegrated, their MEPs Vladimír Železný and Jana Bobošíková ran for Libertas and Sovereignty - Jana Bobošíková Bloc, alongside Party of Free Citizens three eurosceptic and Klausist lists ran in the election splitting the vote.

 In 2021, Přísaha (4.68%), ČSSD (4.65%) and KSČM (3.60%) all failed to cross the 5 percent threshold, thus allowing a coalition of Spolu and PaS.
 This was also the first time that neither ČSSD nor KSČM had representation in parliament since 1992.

+Egypt

+In the 2012 Egyptian presidential election, held using the two-round system, vote-splitting among three leading moderate, non-Islamist candidates caused them all to be eliminated in the first round.
+This allowed the two more polarizing candidates, Mohamed Morsi and Ahmed Shafik, to advance to the runoff, despite pre-election polls suggesting the eliminated moderates would have defeated either finalist in a head-to-head contest.
+This led to the June 2013 Egyptian protests and 2013 Egyptian coup d'état.

 France

 In France, the 2002 presidential elections have been cited as a case of the spoiler effect: the numerous left-wing candidates, such as Christiane Taubira and Jean-Pierre Chevènement, both from political parties allied to the French Socialist Party, or the three candidates from Trotskyist parties, which altogether totalled around 20%, have been charged with making Lionel Jospin, the Socialist Party candidate, lose the two-round election in the first round to the benefit of Jean-Marie Le Pen, who was separated from Jospin by only 0.68%.
 Some also cite the case of some districts in which the moderate right and the far right had more than half of the votes together, but the left still won the election; they accuse the left of profiting from the split.
 Also in the presidential elections 1969 (with five left-wing candidates which combined had 32%), in 2017 (split between four candidates which had 27% combined) and in 2022 (six left-wing candidates with 32% combined), the left failed to reach the run-off which may be traced back to the number of left-of-centre candidates.
 Similarly in the 1993 parliamentary election, where the green parties ran against the parties of the presidential majority.
 This led to many right-wing run-offs and the most right-wing dominated parliament since 1968.